Clean Mobility Forum Speakers

 Erlin Martinez (Manager, Mobility Funding and Partnerships – CALSTART) She/Her

 Erlin is the Manager of Mobility Funding and Partnerships at CALSTART.
-She helps Mobility Project Voucher awardees of the Clean Mobility Options program and community partners to address the long-term sustainability challenges of shared mobility projects.
-She provides guidance and coordinates efforts to secure partnerships and funding sources, actively engaging with the Clean Mobility Equity Alliance.
-She co-leads the Long-term Sustainability Working Group focusing on discussions, identification, and development of resources and toolkits.
+She helps Mobility Project Voucher (MPV) awardees of the Clean Mobility Options (CMO) program and community partners to address the long-term sustainability challenges of shared mobility projects.
+She provides guidance and coordinates efforts to secure partnerships and funding sources, actively engaging with the Clean Mobility Equity Alliance (CMEA).
+She co-leads the CMEA Long-term Sustainability Working Group, which focuses on scaling clean mobility projects to foster greater inclusivity and environmental resilience while collaborating, identifying, and developing resources and toolkits.
+Prior to joining CALSTART, Erlin worked in public transportation and higher education, where she served in various roles, cultivating a diverse background in government relations, grant funding and administration, community outreach, and regulatory compliance.
+Erlin holds a bachelor’s degree in business economics from California State University, Long Beach, and a master’s degree in transportation management from California State University, San Jose.

 Before joining MCE, Joy served as the Clean Mobility Director at TransForm for over five years.
 In this role, she successfully managed one of the pioneering Clean Mobility Options funded projects, “Mobility Hubs in Affordable Housing,” showcasing her commitment to innovation in people-centered program design.
 She tailored programs to meet communities’ unique needs, including conducting one of the first community transportation needs assessments before deploying clean mobility solutions.